fluffy-bunny/sarulabsdi/README.md

 This is a baseline drop of [v2.4.2 of github.com/sarulabsdi](https://github.com/sarulabs/di/releases/tag/v2.4.2)

+Sarulabs is a solid base to build out a DI based on types.
+In short, a knock off of asp.net's DI.
+Objects are registered by type, objects can be retrieved by type singluarly or many.
+Auto injection via reflect was added as well as generics code generation (until I get generics from a future golang version).

 ## Installation

 When used with Go modules, use the following import path: